TypeOracle/TypeOracle/README.md

 ### The way to reproduce

-1. copy all files from data to utility
-2. python draw_all.py (matplotlib is needed, pip install matplotlib)
+1. python draw_all.py (matplotlib is needed, pip install matplotlib)
-3. the result will show
+2. the result will show

 ## Vulnerabilities (Table 2)
 ### adobe reader

 All the PoCs that we found on Adobe Reader.

+How to reproduce:

 1. turn on the page heap: .\gflags.exe /p /enable "C:\Program Files (x86)\Adobe\Acrobat Reader DC\Reader\AcroRd32.exe"